GaiaNet-AI/docs/docs/tutorial/translator-agent.md

 git checkout use_llamaedge
 ```

-Next, we will install a local GaiaNet node, which provides the backend API services required by the agent.
-You can, of course, use [GaiaNet nodes from the community](https://docs.gaianet.ai/user-guide/nodes) if you do not want to start your own.
+Next, we will install a local Gaia node, which provides the backend API services required by the agent.
+You can, of course, use [Gaia nodes from the community](../nodes) if you do not want to start your own.

 ```
 curl -sSfL 'https://github.com/GaiaNet-AI/gaianet-node/releases/latest/download/install.sh' | bash
 ```

 You will also need the following configurations and prerequisites to run the agent app.
-If you are using a public GaiaNet node instead of your local node, replace the `http://localhost:8080` with `https://node_id.us.gaianet.network`.
+If you are using a public Gaia node instead of your local node, replace the `http://localhost:8080` with `https://node_id.us.gaianet.network`.

 ```
 export OPENAI_BASE_URL="http://localhost:8080/v1"